Carcinoid syndrome refers to a spectrum of symptoms that result from excessive hormone (mainly serotonin) secretion.

 There is a recognized male predilection with 3:2 male:female.
 Patients typically are middle age (50-60 years of age) 1.
 75% ...

 Crouzon syndrome is rare disorder characterized by premature craniosynostoses.

 abnormal calvarial shape: in severe case can give a "cloverleaf skull"

 mid facial hypoplasia

-Cubital tunnel syndrome is a type of ulnar nerve compression neuropathy due to pathological compression of the ulnar nerve along its course within the cubital tunnel.
+Cubital tunnel syndrome is a type of ulnar nerve compression neuropathy (tunnel syndrome) due to pathological compression of the ulnar nerve along its course within the cubital tunnel.

-Compression of the ulnar nerve at the elbow is the second most common peripheral neuropathy of the upper extremity...
+The compression of the ulnar nerve at the elbow is the second most common peripheral neuropathy ...

 Cuboid syndrome is a cause of lateral midoot pain, believed to result from abnormal articulation of the cuboid with the calcaneus (calcaneocuboid joint).

 Cuboid syndrome presents with lateral foot pain and swelling, often diffuse and similar to an ankle (ligament) sprain ...

 Currarino-Silverman syndrome, also known as pectus carinatum type 2 deformity, is a rare disorder.